TheFrost72/Gorefield--V2-Mobile/README.md

 This is a port of the Friday Night Funkin' Gorefield V2 for mobile devices.
 A lot is heavily inspired by LumpyTouch's animations!

-HAPPY 2ND ANNIVERSARY FROM GOREFIELD MOD – MOBILE PORT!
+HAPPY 3ND ANNIVERSARY FROM GOREFIELD V2 MOD – MOBILE PORT OUT NOW!

 ![logo](logo.png)

 The lasagna is ready… now on your mobile!

-After 2 long years, the story of Jon and Bf vs. Gorefield continues, with better quality and content.
-This fan-made mobile port brings the full experience of Gorefield V2 to smartphones, optimized for mobile performance.
+After 2 long years, the story of Jon and BF vs. Gorefield continues, with better quality and content.
+This mobile port brings the full experience of Gorefield V2.
 An adventure full of terrors and enigmas awaits you, now playable on the go!

 # STUFF IN MOD
 - Multiple creepy versions of Gorefield